 - Employees in a supervisory role;

-- All of those in the Department of Public Safety; and
+- Employees in the Department of Public Safety; and

-Faculty members serving in a teaching role are not mandated reporters under this policy, but must provide the name and contact information of the Title IX Coordinator to any student who reports an act of Prohibited Conduct to them.
+Faculty members serving in a teaching role are not Responsible Employees under this policy, but must provide the name and contact information of the Title IX Coordinator to any student who reports an act of Prohibited Conduct to them.

 E. Confidential Resources:

 Several campus professionals are designated as Confidential.
 An individual who is not prepared to make a report, or who may be unsure how to label what happened, but still seeks information and support, is strongly encouraged to contact a Confidential Resource.

 - BeWell@WIT: (after-hours and weekends) (617) 989-4390 Ext.
 2

 - Health Services: (24 hours a day) 617-989-4070.
 Off-Campus: